 What’s at stake?

-Talking about the end of life can be very emotional, both for the person who is nearing the end of their life and for their family.
-Your relative may avoid talking about it because they:
+Talking about the end of life can be very emotional, both for the person who is nearing the end of their life and for their friends and family.
+Your friend or relative may avoid talking about it because they:

 - don’t want to upset anyone